-These places can only provide worldclass habitat if the public lands that surround them remain intact and undeveloped.
-There are hundreds of thousands of acres of prime, undeveloped habitat surrounding the Refuge and the Monument, including Blood Creek, West Crooked Creek, and the Dovetail area above the Musselshell.
-These places with their naturalness still intact, contain premier habitat and provide necessary security for wildlife.
+These places can only provide world-class big game habitat if the public lands remain unbroken and undeveloped.
+There are hundreds of thousands of acres of prime, undeveloped habitat surrounding the Refuge and the Monument.
+These places with their naturalness still intact, contain premier habitat and provide the necessary security for wildlife.

-• The wild, unbroken character of places such as Chain Buttes, Horse Camp Trail, and Dovetail Creek makes for some of the most productive big game habitat in North America and is one of the biggest reasons why the Lewistown area can boast of some of the best big game hunting in the world.
-Big game needs big country, and we have it.
+- The wild, unbroken character of places such as Chain Buttes, Horse Camp Trail, and Dovetail Creek makes for some of the most productive big game habitat in North America and is one of the biggest reasons why the Lewistown area can boast of some of the best big game hunting in the world.
+Big game needs big country, and this area has it.

-• Thanks to those robust big populations, we have a thriving outdoor recreation economy.
-Big game hunters are filling up at our gas stations, eating in our restaurants, staying in our hotels, and buying from our sporting goods stores.
-In fact, hunting accounts for nearly $4 million in Fergus and Petroleum County, and that’s just for big game and not bird hunting.
+- The wild character and our big healthy populations of big game is the reason why so many people choose to live and visit here.
+Thanks to those robust big populations, Montana has a thriving outdoor recreation economy.
+Big game hunters are filling up at local gas stations, eating at area restaurants, staying in hotels, and buying from local sporting goods stores.
+In fact, hunting accounts for nearly $4 million in Fergus and Petroleum County, and that’s just for big game hunting.

-• The BLM must take into account the economic impact big game hunting has on our local economy when it writes its resource management place for the Lewistown Field Office.
+- The BLM must take into account the economic impact big game hunting has on Central Montana’s local economy as it writes the final resource management plan for the Lewistown Field Office.
 Securing and enhancing wildlife habitat in this uniquely rich landscape will ensure that Lewistown and surrounding communities continue to benefit from one of Montana’s economic cornerstones.

-• The BLM has a choice: the agency can both protect these unique backcountry wildlands and secure our economic future or it can leave the door open to more degradation and habitat loss and thereby put our economic future at risk.
+- The BLM has a choice: the agency can both protect these unique backcountry wildlands and secure our economic future or it can leave the door open to more degradation and habitat loss and thereby put central Montana’s economic future at risk.

-The BLM has an opportunity to apply smart, landscape-scale conservation in the Lewistown RMP, with wildlife and habitat – as well as the hunting opportunity that they provide – recognized as the highest value of these extraordinary public lands.
-Whether you have explored or hunted these lands first hand or dream of doing so, it is crucial to protect and conserve this landscape for its habitat and wildlife value for future generations of outdoor enthusiasts and sportsmen to enjoy.
+The BLM needs to listen to sportsmen and apply smart, landscape-scale conservation in the Lewistown RMP, with wildlife and habitat – as well as the hunting opportunity that they provide – recognized as the highest value of these extraordinary public lands.
+Whether you have explored or hunted these lands first hand or dream of doing so, it is crucial to protect and conserve this landscape for its habitat and wildlife value for future generations of sportsmen to enjoy.

-If you’d like to get involved, contact MWF Eastern Field Rep. John Bradley at firstname.lastname@example.org
+If you’d like to get involved, contact MWF Eastern Field Rep. Melissa Petrich